 The Product Backlog contains all of the work for the team.
 When there is no Product Backlog, or if it is poorly managed:

 Product Owners aren't "Agile Business Analysts".
-Their role doesn't encompass elicitihng requirements for the team to work on.
+Their role doesn't encompass eliciting requirements for the team to work on.
 Its strategic focus requires the Product Owner to be proactive in translating the strategic outcomes of the product into a roadmap that decomposes into a single list of work for the team.
-While the Product Owner is accountable for making this happen, they don't necesarily have to do all the work themselves.
+While the Product Owner is accountable for making this happen, they don't necessarily have to do all the work themselves.
 This is why the Product Owner is part of the Scrum Team.

 When there are multiple lists of work, the team lacks focus.
 At no point in time can anyone, including stakeholders, be clear about what work the team will do next.